 This book is based on a video game and written by the creator, Scott Cawthon.
 The novel is labeled in the young adult genre despite being full of gore.
 The main characters are teenagers even though the games main characters were always full grown adults.

-Scott might have written them as teenagers since most of the games audience were teens to younger kids.
+Scott might have written them as teenagers since most of the game’s audience was teens to younger kids.

 The plot takes place after the pizzeria is closed.
 Most readers expected it to be held during the first (or even the second) game.
 We wanted to be in the action, but that fell a little short.
 Most of the action happens at the beginning and end of the book.